Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Introduction

 Then we study possible quantum phases and quantum phase transitions slightly away from $ 1/3 (2/3) $ fillings in the two frustrated lattices.
-When pushing the effective action slightly away from the commensurate fillings inside various insulating phases, we find that one has to choose the corresponding saddle point structure of the dual gauge field carefully and self-consistently to construct the effective actions away from the commensurate fillings on insulating side.
+When pushing the effective action slightly away from the commensurate fillings inside various insulating phases, we find that one has to choose the corresponding saddle point structure of the dual gauge field carefully and self-consistently to construct the effective actions away from the commensurate fillings on the insulating sides.
 We classified all the possible types of supersolids (SS) and analyze their stability conditions.
-In a triangular lattice, there are X-CDW SS and stripe CDW SS which are stable in both hard core and soft core cases, but absence of any Valence bond supersolid ( VB-SS ).
+In a triangular lattice, there are X-CDW SS and stripe CDW SS which are stable in both hard core and soft core cases, but absence of any triangular valence bond (TVB) supersolid.
 There are also a new kind of supersolid: CDW-VB supersolid which maybe stable only in the soft core case.
-This novel kind of supersolid has CDW, VBS and superfluid order.
+This novel kind of supersolid has the coexistence of three kinds of orders: CDW, VBS and superfluid order.
 The supersolid in the triangular lattice near $ 1/2 $ filling can be considered as doping the adjacent solid at $ 1/3 $ filling by interstitials ( SS-i in Fig.9) or as doping the adjacent solid at $ 2/3 $ filling by vacancies ( SS-v in Fig.9).
-The supersolid at exactly $ 1/2 $ is the coexistence of SS-i and SS-v with any possible ratio. {\em There are only two kinds of supersolids: vacancy type or interstitial type.
-There is no other kinds of supersolids. } The $ 1/2 $ filling at triangular lattice may not be a " commensurate " filling as thought previously.
+The supersolid at exactly $ 1/2 $ is the coexistence of SS-i and SS-v with any possible ratio.
+There are only two kinds of supersolids: vacancy type or interstitial type.
+There is no other kinds of supersolids.
+The $ 1/2 $ filling at triangular lattice may not be a " commensurate " filling as thought previously.
 Only $ 1/3 (2/3) $ are commensurate fillings.
-Therefore the SS in triangular lattice has the same origin as that in the square lattice discussed in \cite{univ}.
-In a Kagome lattice in the Ising limit, there can only be a direct first-order transition from the triangular valence bond (TVB) to the SF, so there is no immediate TVB supersolid intervening between the TVB and the SF.
+Therefore the SS in triangular lattice discussed in \cite{gan,ss12,ss3,ss4} has the same origin as that in the square lattice discussed in \cite{univ}.
+In a Kagome lattice, in the Ising limit, there can only be a direct first-order transition from the triangular valence bond (TVB) to the SF, there is no immediate TVB supersolid intervening between the TVB and the SF, in sharp contrast to the possible VB-SS intervening between the VBS and the SF discovered in bipartite lattices \cite{univ}.
 However, in the Easy-plane limit, different kinds of supersolids are generic states slightly away from $ 1/3 $ ( $ 2/3 $ ) filling.
 In addition to a 6-fold CDW supersolid, the stripe supersolid ( stripe-SS), we also find a new kind of supersolid: CDW-VB supersolid.
-The stripe-SS should be stable even in the hard core limit, while the stripe-SS and CDW-VB-SS maybe stable only in the soft core limit.
-The absence of the VB-SS in frustrated lattices is in sharp contrast to that in bipartite lattices discovered in \cite{univun,univ}.
-The quantum phase transitions from solids to the adjacent supersolids ( if they exist ) driven by a chemical potential are in the same universality class as that from a Mott insulator to a superfluid, therefore have exact exponents $ z=2, \nu=1/2, \eta=0 $ ( with logarithmic corrections ).
+The stripe-SS should be stable even in the hard core limit, while the 6-fold CDW SS and CDW-VB-SS maybe stable only in the soft core limit.
+The absence of the VB-SS in frustrated lattices is in sharp contrast to that in bipartite lattices discovered in \cite{univ}.
+The quantum phase transitions from solids to the adjacent supersolids ( if they cab be stabilized ) driven by a chemical potential are in the same universality class as that from a Mott insulator to a superfluid, therefore have exact exponents $ z=2, \nu=1/2, \eta=0 $ ( with logarithmic corrections ).
 The superfluid density in the SS scales as $ \rho_{s} \sim |\rho- 1/3 |^{(d+z-2)\nu }=| \rho-1/3|= \delta f $ with logarithmic corrections.
 In the anisotropic stripe SS case, the superfluid densities along different directions should scale the same way with different coefficients.
-We also made implications on the available and future QMC simulations on EBHM with both $ NN $ and $ NNN $ interactions in both lattices.
+We also make the implications of our results achieved by the DVM on the available and future QMC simulations on EBHM with both $ NN $ and $ NNN $ interactions in both lattices.